 - Provide their employees with work and workplaces that are safe and healthy. - Correct any hazardous conditions that they know may result in serious injury to their employees.
 Failure to do so could result in criminal charges, monetary penalties, and even jail time. - Comply with all applicable Cal/OSHA standards, including any training requirements.
-For example, provide information and training on any chemicals used or stored at the workplace in a language and manner that are understandable to employees. - Notify the nearest Cal/OSHA office within 8 hours of any serious injury or fatality that occurs on the job, or any serious illness caused by the job.
-Any in-patient hospitalization of 3 or more employees as a result of a work-related incident must also be reported right away. - Display Cal/OSHA's Safety and Health Protection on the Job poster so that workers are aware of their basic rights and responsibilities.
-Download the poster in English from: http://tinyurl.com//CalOSHA-Poster-English or in Spanish from: http://tinyurl.com//CalOSHA-Poster-Spanish.
+For example, provide information and training on any chemicals used or stored at the workplace in a language and manner that are understandable to employees. - Notify the nearest Cal/OSHA office of any serious injury or fatality that occurs on the job, or any serious illness caused by the job.
+Any in-patient hospitalization of 3 or more employees as a result of a work-related incident must also be reported right away. - Display Cal/OSHA's Safety and Health Protection on the Job poster so that workers are aware of basic rights and responsibilities.
+This poster is also available in Spanish.
+Workers also have rights and responsibilities under Cal/OSHA.